gaMingLT/2526-vub-s1-typst-env/80_thesis/progress-reports/semester-1/main.typ

 *ADD*

-If that is the case the connection is successfull.
+If that is the case the connection is successful.
 Now we modify the config to execute a named config from the config directory.
 Change the *ADD* file to the following:

 *ADD*

-If that is done, we can run the infrasetup comamnd again.
+If that is done, we can run the infrasetup command again.

 *FROM this point, file not found exception*

+Contininuing from this point, running the config, on my end I got the java file not found exception.
+No solution has been found at the moment of writing this.

 #colbreak()
-== Chipyard & Verilator
+== Chipyard & Verilator <verilator>

-Since the
+Since FireSim makes use of Verilator under the hood, I decided to perform manual command executions.

+We will make use of the config we specified earlier.
+Proceed to the `sims/verilator` directory in the chipyard repository.
+Executing the following command to compile your config: `make CONFIG=<config-name>`.
+This command should execute without a problem.
+An example of this command can be found below:

+*ADD IMAGE*

+After this we can proceed to run a binary, before we can run an RISC-V binary, we must first compile a binary to run.
+Go into the `test/` directory inside the Chipyard repository.
+You can decide which binary you want to run, to compile assembly code, read the `README.md` file inside of the directory, it describes on how to compiler all/or a specific binary.
+I will assume you compiled the `mt-hello.o` file to a `mt-hello.riscv` binary.

+With the binary compiled proceed to execute the following command: `make CONFIG=<config-name> BINARY=<path-to-binary> run-binary-hex`

+The last `run-binary-hex` specifies to run the binary using the fastmem option, more infor is available in the documentary.
+Specifying the fastmem option, noticably increases the speed of the simulation.
+When executing the `mt-hello.riscv` binary, the output will look like something below:

+*ADD IMAGE*

+= Custom Tile/Cores

+*TODO*